-Data Discrepancies between AdWords and Analytics on websites
+Data discrepancies between AdWords and Analytics

 - Comparing long date ranges may include periods during which your accounts were not linked.

 - Linking multiple AdWords accounts to the same Analytics view complicates the information in your reports.

 - Filters may remove some of the data from your Analytics reports.
 Check that there are no filters editing your campaign destination URLs.

 - AdWords data is imported into Analytics at the time you view your report, so data is current as of the most recent hour.

 There are a number of reasons why AdWords and Analytics may report different numbers of clicks and sessions: